Camp Shorabak: History

+On 14 September 2012, the base was infiltrated and attacked by the Taliban.
+The attack resulted in two marines killed, while 17 US and UK personnel were injured.
+6 AV-8B Harriers and one C-130 Hercules aircraft were destroyed, with an additional two Harriers damaged.

 By September 2014 it was reported that both Bastion 2 and 3 had reverted to desert.

 Camp Bastion airfield and heliport handled up to 600 fixed- and rotary-wing aircraft movements every day in 2011, operating combat, medical and logistics flights.
 Its air traffic controllers were integral to the support of the UK's operations in southern Afghanistan and the Air Traffic Control Squadron at Camp Bastion was the first to recruit and train US Marines to UK air traffic control standards.

 In February 2014, snow fell in Camp Bastion for the first time since the base was established, eight years earlier.

 The camp was handed over to the control of the Afghan security forces on 26 October 2014.

 On 27 November 2014, insurgents infiltrated Camp Bastion.
 As of Sunday 30 November, the Afghan National Army had not fully driven out the "Taliban" fighters.
 At least five ANA soldiers were killed in the attack.

 Upon completion of British and US military withdrawal from Camp Bastion, it was renamed Camp Shorabak as this was the name of the Afghan base situated there.

 In December 2015, it was announced that a small contingency of British troops would return to Camp Shorabak in an advisory role, due to the Taliban overrun of Sangin district in Helmand province.

 The base was initially home to the Afghan National Army and during Operation Herrick 7 2nd Battalion, the Yorkshire Regiment's Battlegroup HQ.

 Before the 2021 Taliban takeover, home to 4th Kandak, 3rd Brigade, 205th Corps.

-The ring road, watchtowers and large parts of Bastion I still remain to be maintained.
+The ring road, watchtowers and large parts of Bastion still remain maintained.